CopterExpress/clover/docs/en/simple_offboard.md

 navigate(yaw=math.radians(-90), frame_id='body')
 ```

-Flying to point 3:2 (altitude 2) in the system of coordinates [of the marker field](aruco.md) at the speed of 1 m/s:
+Flying to point 3:2 (with the altitude of 2 m) in the [ArUco map](aruco.md) coordinate system with the speed of 1 m/s:

 ```python
 navigate(x=3, y=2, z=2, speed=1, frame_id='aruco_map')